huggingface/blog/model-cards.md

 Our work presents a view of where we think model cards stand right now and where they could go in the future.
 We conducted a broad analysis of the growing landscape of ML documentation tools and conducted user interviews within Hugging Face to supplement our understanding of the diverse opinions about model cards.
 We also created or updated dozens of model cards for ML models on the Hugging Face Hub, and informed by all of these experiences, we propose a new template for model cards.

 ### Standardising Model Card Structure
-Through our background research and user studies, which are discussed further in the guide book **[link to section in guide book]**, we aimed to establish a new standard of "model cards" as understood by the general public.
+Through our background research and user studies, which are discussed further in the [guide book](https://huggingface.co/docs/hub/model-cards/model-card-landscape-analysis), we aimed to establish a new standard of "model cards" as understood by the general public.

 Informed by these findings, we created a new model card template that not only standardized the structure and content of HF model cards but also provided default prompt text.
 This text aimed to aide with writing model card sections, with a particular focus on the Bias, Risks and Limitations section.